Elegant Too

 Elegant Too is an American record production and film and television composer duo based in New York.
 The duo consists of Chris Maxwell and Phil Hernandez.
+Maxwell was previously a member of the New York band Skeleton Key.
 Some of their notable collaborations include TV shows Bob's Burgers, Inside Amy Schumer, and the film Scare Me, which premiered at the 2020 Sundance Film Festival.